Taron686/bitfield/README.md

 # bit_field

-A Python 3 port of the JavaScript [bit-field library](https://github.com/drom/bitfield/) by [Aliaksei Chapyzhenka](https://github.com/drom).
-The renderer produces SVG diagrams from a simple JSON description and is also available as a Sphinx extension: [sphinxcontrib-bitfield](https://github.com/Arth-ur/sphinxcontrib-bitfield).
+A Python 3 port of the JavaScript [bit-field library](https://github.com/drom/bitfield/) by [Aliaksei Chapyzhenka](https://github.com/drom) and a Fork of [Arth-ur](https://github.com/Arth-ur/bitfield) The renderer produces SVG diagrams from a simple JSON description and is also available as a Sphinx extension: [sphinxcontrib-bitfield](https://github.com/Arth-ur/sphinxcontrib-bitfield).